ibm-cloud-docs/appid/cd-users.md

 ### Adding users
 {: #add-users}

 When a user signs up for your application, they are added as a user.
 For test purposes, you can add a user through the {{site.data.keyword.appid_short_notm}} dashboard or by using the API.
-When you add a user to Cloud Directory, they are not added until

 If you disable self-service sign up or add a user on their behalf, the user does not receive a welcome or verification email when they're added.
 {: tip}